Last Updated on September 20th, 2019

 To this day, most dermatologists and doctors agree that there is no single cause or cure for acne, although there are many identifiable contributors, exacerbators and agitators of the infliction.
 But recent studies may be indicating that individuals prone to acne are significantly more likely to also have ADHD (Attention Deficit Hyperactivity Disorder) than those with other types of skin-related problems.

-Dr. Madhuka A. Gupta, MD, of the University of Western Ontario in London, performed a study with her fellow colleagues to examine the possibility of a link between these two health issues.
+Dr. Madhuka A. Gupta, MD, of the University of Western Ontario in London, performed a study with her colleagues to examine1 the possibility of a link between these two health issues.
 They collected and examined data from skin condition-related doctor appointments in a 13-year period, from 1995 to 2008, looking for visits that also involved ADHD-related appointments.

 In fact, these classic symptoms may be the only distinguishable symptoms between those who suffer from ADHD-related acne and regular acne.
 The children and teenagers who suffer from acne and ADHD externally look no different than those who do not have ADHD-related acne.

-As interesting as this study may be, some researchers suggest that this relationship between acne and ADHD may be purely coincidental.
+As interesting as it is to consider the possibility of a relationship between acne and ADHD, it’s important to remember that the research is largely inconclusive and any association may be purely coincidental.
 This is because ADHD and acne are both very common among teenagers, and as such, those who suffer from both might just be unlucky.

 To be your most trusted ally in your pursuit of clear, healthy skin.